rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/manage-app1.md

    ##  Database Service Firewall

-   Database Service Firewall is a feature of Oracle Access Control List.
-(ACL) since 12.2.
+   Database Service Firewall is a feature of Oracle Access Control List (ACL) since 12.2.

     Service-Level ACLs allow you to control access to specific services, including those associated with individual pluggable databases (PDBs).
 This functionality is part of the Database Service Firewall, which isn't specifically a multitenant feature, but it is useful for controlling access to PDBs.